WooCommerce vs Shopify:

 There are several e-commerce platforms in the market that give you a solution to your online presence.
-WooCommerce and Shopify are most prominent of all.
+WooCommerce and Shopify are the most prominent of all.
 It all depends on your business model while choosing a platform.

 If you already have a website in WordPress, it would be better for you to add the functionality of e-commerce to your WordPress.

 You have to install WooCommerce and your normal WordPress turns into an e-commerce store.
-By this, you save a lot of time and money.
+By doing this, you save a lot of time and money.
 If you do not have a website already, then Shopify is better for you.
 It has plenty of advanced apps and features.
 Due to these apps and features, you can easily control the sales and marketing process of your store and your life becomes easier.

 Let’s dive into the details to explore the two platforms.